Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="warningEmoji"></span>

-A slip of the finger can easily create a “do-nothing™ expression statement.
+A slip of the finger can easily create a “do-nothing" expression statement.
 For example, instead of entering

 ```C
 i = j;